danialgoodwin/ultimate-city/README.md

 - Imagine a city if everybody used wheelchairs and bicycles
 - Late night entertainment area near auditorium/stadium.
 Maybe 24/7 arcades.
 Maybe either there has to be no nearby residences, or good sound-proofing, or a limit to the sound levels.
 - A mayor (or spokesperson/organizer) for each grid?
+- Should parking garages be at the center of malls?
+That way there wouldn't be such a large parking island and the mall could be easier to access for people on foot.
+Or, I guess the parking garage can just be an attachment.
+Basically, the idea is to remove all the paved the ground surfaces.
+Hmm, this may be similar to 16th Street Mall area...
+Easy to access on foot and no parking spaces to walk around.